BronzGreen-Honest-Power/LemiTree/newbie_guide.md

 A bibliography of any sources that have been used while compiling this ***tactic***.
 Both print (book titles) and digital (links). [todo: decide format of the sources]

 ###"###" - Heading 3 - The whys and hows
-If a ***tactic***'s how-to has several points to it, for example you need to perform different routines in the morning and in the evening, you can use this heading to distinguish them within the same file.
+If a ***tactic***'s "How" section has several points to it, for example you need to perform different routines in the morning and in the evening, you can use this heading to distinguish them within the same file.

-Similarly, if there are multiple benefits, in the "Why" section, you can list them using this heading.
+Similarly, in the "Why" section, if there are multiple benefits, you can list them using this heading.

 As explained above, if a ***tactic*** is complex, i.e. it can be broken down further, it should be elevated to a separate ***strategy***.

 ###"[//]: <> (BO-how)" - Comments - Scripting tools
 As explained earlier, we might want to use various automation tools to reduce manual work.
 To make that easier, we may use Markdown's comment functionality to leave some "bookmarks" for locating various data points of interest.
-You don't need to worry about it, however if you see such comments, you should not (re)move them.
-If you create a new tactic from scratch, you should include the following comments for each of the sections:
+You don't need to worry about it too much, however if you see such comments, you should **not** (re)move them.
+Comments are **not** visible in the file preview.
+If you create a new tactic from scratch, you should use the template [todo link], which already has comments for each section.

-[todo: tbd]

 ###Others
 You're free to use any other features of Markdown as you see fit.